 Since the dawn of the age of social media for all ages and career paths – when Facebook began you had to have a college or university email address to sign up – we as a general society have been a little too trusting with our personal information.
 Sure, we demanded stellar protection for our online shopping and banking, but with our middle names, birthdays, political preferences, professions, and photos not so much.
 Why should you care?

 One of the most troubling issues with the Facebook scandal is that users did not explicitly give either party permission to share and use data scooped up from profiles.
 However, there are times where you may have given a platform or app permission to use your data.
 It’s all laid out in the Privacy Policy and Terms & Services you agreed to when you signed up for anything from an Instagram account to entering a contest.
 Look for a section within the terms that talks about third-party data collection, and how the company you’re signing on with plans to use your personal information for marketing.
-Tech companies around termsconditonsthe world have been translating their contracts into plain language so that users who aren’t law graduates understand what they’re agreeing to because they understand the importance of these agreements and supportive customer service.
+Tech companies around the world have been translating their contracts into plain language so that users who aren’t law graduates understand what they’re agreeing to because they understand the importance of these agreements and supportive customer service.
 Received an email in the last year that says “We’ve updated our terms and services to make them easier to understand”?
 That’s what’s up!

 You’ll notice we called the terms a “contract”, because Terms & Services IS a contract, complete with legal warnings and all.
 You have to check a box before signing on that says “I agree to the terms and conditions outlined in…” and this will include a link you can click to read for yourself exactly what you’re agreeing to.
 And clicking that box then moving forward with the sign-up?
 That’s the equivalent of your signature.
 To select “I agree” and click “Register” without thoroughly reading the terms you’re agreeing to is the same as signing your name with a pen on a contract without reading it.
 No longer can we tell ourselves, “Well I can’t use the app if I don’t agree, so I’ll just agree.”
 Know what you’re agreeing to.